AximoGames/AxGui/README.md

 Differences to AvalonUI
 -----------------------

-- Designed primary for GUI-First applications, not for 3D games.
+- AvalonUI is designed primary for GUI-First applications, not for 3D games.
-- Overloaded with features you do not need in 3D games.
+- AvalonUI is overloaded with features you do not need in 3D games.
-- Less control rendering pipeline
+- AvalonUI has Less control in rendering pipeline